 Employees should be aware that it is a criminal offence to alter, deface, block, erase, destroy or conceal information with the intention of preventing disclosure of that information after the Council has received an FOISA request, unless permitted to do so under the provisions of the Act.

-Any employee who does so is likely to be liable to action under the Council's disciplinary proceedings.
+Any employee who does so is likely to be liable to disciplinary proceedings.

 10.2 Data Protection Act 1998